-- Provide a doctor's note when your child returns to school from an absence due to illness or injury.
-A gym note should also be obtained from the doctor if your child is unable to participate in physical education class because of the illness or injury.
-Another doctor's note is required to clear your child to safely return to gym class, recess, or after school physical activity. - Students requiring medical equipment such as crutches, wheelchair, cane, etc. must have a doctor's order for the equipment.
-They will not
+- 1. Provide a doctor's note when your child returns to school from an absence due to illness or injury.
+A gym note should also be obtained from the doctor if your child is unable to participate in physical education class, recess, or after-school physical activities because of the illness or injury.
+Another doctor's note is required to clear your child to safely return to gym class, recess, or after school physical activity.
+Students can be excused from participation in gym only with a doctor's note specifying the timeframe that students are not to participate.
+This note should be submitted to the nurse's office during homeroom.
+If students cannot participate in gym, they also cannot participate in recess. - Students requiring medical equipment such as crutches, wheelchair, cane, etc. must have a doctor's order for the equipment.
+They will not be able to participate in any physical activity unless cleared by the doctor. - Students wearing support devices such as a boot, brace, or splints may not participate in gym or recess until supports are removed and students are medically cleared by a health care provider.
+Additional instructions may be required from the physician, depending on the device/injury. - If your child is absent due to illness or injury, please call the school to inform us of the problem.

-- be able to participate in any physical activity unless cleared by the doctor. - If your child is absent due to illness or injury, please call the school to inform us of the problem. - 4.
-Bring to the attention of the school nurse any changes in your child's medical condition or medications or any recent medical procedures.
+- 5. Bring to the attention of the school nurse any changes in your child's medical condition or medications or any recent medical procedures.
 Your child's school nurse will coordinate care with your child's teacher as needed.
-Also, inform the school nurse of medications your child takes at home. - 5.
+Also, inform the school nurse of medications your child takes at home. - 6.
 Keep your child home and contact the school nurse if your child has contracted any communicable diseases (i.e., measles, mumps, strep throat, ringworm, chicken pox, pink eye, etc.).
 A doctor's note to return to school will be required.
-Ringworm must be covered while at school. - If your child becomes ill or injured in school, we will call you to make arrangements for him/her to be picked up.
+Ringworm must be covered while at school. - 7.
+If your child becomes ill or injured in school, we will call you to make arrangements for him/her to be picked up.